-A Quick Guide To MIDA Manufacturing Licenses
+A Quick Guide To MITI / MIDA Manufacturing Licenses

 Manufacturing activities in Malaysia fall under the Malaysian Investment Development Authority (MIDA), the federal agency facilitating domestic and overseas growth in the sector.